 While setting up manual bidding is relatively straightforward, you will need to experience it when executing.
 Successful advertisers need to invest some time and effort into learning which strategies are most profitable for their specific brand.

 The other thing to think about is that manual bidding does not always reveal every insight.
 With automated bidding strategies, Google will pull in new data that you can use to inform future campaigns.

 Ease of Setup & Go

-Once you have put in the hard work – set up your keywords, adjusted your bids based on the bidding parameters, ensuring the right ad copy.
+Once you have put in the hard work – set up your keywords, adjust your bids based on the bidding parameters, ensuring the right ad copy.
 Unfortunately, those people who do not like automation fail here, as they think they are good for the next few weeks or the duration of the campaign.
-Doing this sets yourself up for failure.
+Doing this sets you up for failure.